 The bill would require payments for subsistence allowances, mileage, and other expenses to be paid from available appropriations to the Office.
-[Note: Current law requires such costs to be paid from available appropriations for DCF.]
+[Note: Current law requires such costs to be paid from available appropriations for the Department for Children and Families.]

-Children's Initiatives Fund
+Children's Initiatives Fund (Section 38)

 Current law requires the Cabinet to advise the Governor and Legislature regarding the uses of the moneys credited to the Children's Initiatives Fund.
 The bill would subject such money to appropriations made by the Legislature and add the Director to the list of those advised by the Cabinet.
-The bill would clarify that the existing Children's Initiatives Accountability Fund would be under the purview of the Office of Early Childhood.